Gims

-Gandhi Alimasi Djuna (born 6 May 1986), known professionally as Maître Gims and more recently just Gims (stylized in all caps), is a Congolese singer, rapper, producer, and songwriter.
-Gims grew up in France and currently lives in France and Morocco.
-He rose to fame as a member of the hip hop group Sexion d'Assaut and pursued an individual career under the name Maître Gims in 2013.
+Gandhi Alimasi Djuna (born 6 May 1986), known professionally as Maître Gims and, since around 2019, just Gims (stylized in all caps), is a Congolese singer and rapper.
+He grew up in France and currently lives in France and Morocco.
+Gims rose to fame as a member of the hip hop group Sexion d'Assaut and pursued an individual career under the name Maître Gims in 2013.
 In 2006, he released an extended play, titled Ceux qui dorment les yeux ouverts.
 During his career he has worked with several international artists such as Sia, Pitbull, Lil Wayne, Stromae, Maluma, Sting, and others.
 He has sold over 5 million records, including 3 million albums since the start of his career.
 He started his solo career in 2013 with the release of his first album, Subliminal in May on Wati B and Monstre Marin Corporation, which sold over a million copies and peaked at number two on the French album charts.
 In December he released a reissue titled Subliminal la face cachée.
 The album contained songs such as "J'me tire", "Bella" and "Zombie".
 From its first week of operation, the album certified platinum and would end up being double diamond disc for over 1 million in sales.
 The album was a great success, charting high in France, Belgium, and Switzerland.

 In August 2015, Gims released his second album, Mon cœur avait raison.
 The album was divided into two parts: the red pill, which contains rap songs, and the blue pill, which contains pop-urban songs.
 The idea came from the movie The Matrix.
 A year later he released a re-release titled À contrecœur.
 The album contained some of the best songs in his career, such as: "Est-ce que tu m'aimes?", "Laissez passer", "Brisé", "Sapés comme jamais", "Tu vas me manquer", "Je te pardonne", "Ma beauté" and "Tout donner".
 The album was well received and after having sold nearly 85,800 records in its first week, it was certified platinum.
 At the end of 2018, more than 700,000 units had been sold in France and 581,000 units had been sold internationally.
 He released his third album in March 2018, titled Ceinture noire on the TF1 Group and Play Two labels.
 The album has been reissued several times: Transcendence reissue was released in April 2019 and an other reissue Décennie with 4 new titles was released in December 2019.
-The album entered pole position in Wallonia.
-1st place remains for 7 consecutive weeks before dropping to 2nd place.
-The following week, he climbs back to first place.
-He entered Flanders 28th.
+The album entered top position in Wallonia and spent over seven weeks in first place.
 The album contained songs such as "Caméléon", "Miami Vice", "Hola Señorita", "Reste", "10/10" and "Mi Gna".
 His song "La même" was the most played in France in 2018 and it helped Gims become the most played artist of 2018 on French television and radio, as well as the seventh most performed artist in the world on Deezer.